nhsx/covid-chest-imaging-database/_sources/AI_Performance_Assessment.rst.txt

 | Further details for the above criteria are included in the Application Form.

-| Applications will be assessed by an appointed committee consisting of:
+| Applications will be assessed by expert peer reviewers and an appointed committee consisting of technical and clinical advisors.

-- •Clinical advisors
-- •Technical advisors
-- •Financial advisors